olcf/frontier_gpu_programming_models_examples/Kokkos/no_mpi/intree_build/README.md

 Compile by running `./build_make.sh`.
 Open `build_make.sh` and edit the variables at the top for your desired compilation options.

+You can use PrgEnv-cray, PrgEnv-amd, PrgEnv-gnu interchangeably in the ./build_cmake.sh file.

 ## To run
 See the `submit.sbatch` script.